Skip to main content

 Asynchronous Writes

 Hive ID Identity Resolution is necessary for asynchronous integrations with an external system.
-Generally in this scenario, an external ID is not availble to link to immediately, and so a Hive ID is required to be able to link the record in an external system with the record in SyncHive.
+Generally in this scenario, an external ID is not available to link to immediately, and so a Hive ID is required to be able to link the record in an external system with the record in SyncHive.

 Linking External IDs